doonny/PipeCNN/README.md

 For more detailed user instructions, please refer to the [docs](https://github.com/doonny/PipeCNN/tree/master/documents).

 ## Boards and Performances
 Currently, we use [Intel's OpenCL SDK](https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html) v16.1 toolset for compilation of the OpenCL code and implementation of the generated RTL on Altera's FPGAs.
 For Xilinx FPGAs, the [SDAccel](https://www.xilinx.com/products/design-tools/software-zone/sdaccel.html) and [SDSoc](https://www.xilinx.com/products/design-tools/software-zone/sdsoc.html) development environments v2017.1 are used.
-PipeCNN has been tested on the following FPGA boards/platforms, and the achieved performances are reported in Table-I.
+PipeCNN has been tested on the following FPGA boards/platforms, and the achieved performances are reported in Table-I. We welcome other vendors/researches to provide performance and cost information on other FPGA platforms/boards.

 * Terasic's [DE5-net](http://www.terasic.com.cn/cgi-bin/page/archive.pl?Language=China&CategoryNo=179&No=727) (Stratix-IV A7 FPGA)
 * Terasic's [DE5a-net](http://www.terasic.com.cn/cgi-bin/page/archive.pl?Language=China&CategoryNo=251&No=988) (Arria-10 1150 FPGA)